pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ```

- In the <code>forEach</code> loop, we also [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the preview images to chose the ones which are 960 pixels.
-I wide.
+ In the <code>forEach</code> loop, we also [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the preview images to choose the ones which are 960 pixels wide.
 The ternary operator checks if such preview image is found. if not, the url is replaced with the full-resolution url:
 ```ts
   let previewImage = resolutions.filter(m => m.width === 960)[0];
   item.previewUrl = previewImage ? previewImage.url : item.url;